As we get older – balance problems tend to creep up on us.

-People often mistake this for dehydration or low blood pressure, which are certainly possibilities, but it could also be from a dysfunctional vestibular system.
-Because this system is located deep within your inner ear, it’s most affected by large head movements – such as bending over.
+People often mistake this for dehydration or low blood pressure.
+These are certainly possibilities, but it could also be from a dysfunctional vestibular system.
+Because this system is located deep within your inner ear, it’s most affected by large head movements.
+Movements such as bending over.
 If the system in your ear doesn’t keep up with how fast your body is moving – things start spinning.

 While it’s common for this to happen from time to time, if it’s happening a lot, or gets so severe that you can’t stand up, then it’s worth getting looked at.